 Cars

 The most convenient way to reach Český Šternberk from Prague is by car, as the journey typically takes less than an hour.
 Once you arrive, you can park in a lot located 300 meters (0.186 miles) from the castle, with parking costing roughly 2 euros for the entire day.
-It's important to note that you'll need to walk up a hill to reach Český Šternberk, so wear comfortable shoes.
+You will need to walk uphill to reach the castle, so wear comfortable shoes.

 Two blue flags with yellow stars fluttering in the wind, positioned on a hilltop overlooking a small riverside town.
 The town lies along the Sázava River, surrounded by green hills and trees under a bright, partly cloudy sky.